hbrands/demo-multidispatch/README.md

 The @SpringBootTest tests for the DefaultController also run fine.

-What's not working are the tests for the WebController (WebControllerTests).
+What's not working is a test for the WebController (WebControllerTests#helloAuthorized()).
-When the test user is authorized, I get a 404 error instead of the expected 200 status.
+When the test user is authenticated/authorized, I get a 404 error instead of the expected 200 status.

 ## open questions